BenjaminGatt/Character-Suggestions/README.md

 # Character-Suggestions
-When holding down a vowel key, pops up a window with the different variants and accents of the character.
-Selecting one copies it to the clipboard.
+When pressing certain keys with the window active, variants of the respective character are shown.
+Clicking one copies it to the clipboard.